clearlinux/autospec/README.rst

     If this option is set, then ``%define keepstatic 1`` is emitted in the ``.spec``.
     As a result, any static archive (``.a``) files will not be removed by rpmbuild.

+**32bit**

+    This option will trigger the creation of 32-bit libraries for a 32-bit build.

 Name and version resolution
 ===========================